an early career blog

 There are many other roles in tech, and the lines between them are often blurry.
 For example, a Solutions Engineer might also be responsible for some technical writing, or a Product Manager might also be responsible for some UX/UI design.
 If you’re not sure which role is right for you, you can start by looking up the specifics of each role, talking to people who are in those roles, and trying out some projects or internships in those roles.

-⌛ Student-specific opportunities#
+⌛ Student opportunities#

 Freshmen and sophomores#